+Fig. 7.
+Cumulative fossil energy requirements, 1990 to 2050, in Gtoe.

-In all scenarios there is also a significant expansion of renewables, but the driving forces vary.
-Case B represents the most cautious assessment of renewables' prospects.
-Over the longerterm, however, renewables expand at a steady pace in all scenarios.
-Even in Case B renewables contribute 22% (4.4 Gtoe) of world primary energy consumption by 2050, and 33% (11 Gtoe) by 2100.
-In Case C and Scenario A3, renewables reach as much as 22 Gtoe by 2100, with biomass assumed to contribute over 8 Gtoe which raises doubts about its viability due to competing land uses and local environmental impacts, as well as the competitiveness of other energy sources.
+much as 22 Gtoe by 2100, with biomass assumed to contribute over 8 Gtoe, which raises doubts about its viability due to competing land uses and local environmental impacts, as well as the competitiveness of other energy sources.
 These issues are discussed in more detail in the full report of the study [1].

 Scenario A3 also requires up to 75 new nuclear reactors per year to 2050, which implies that public opinion has become convinced of the safety and general acceptability of nuclear power generation.
-In Scenario C2, nuclear power grows to a market share of 12% worldwide by 2050 and 19% by 2100 on the basis of new, small-scale, decentralised technologies.
-In the absence of radical improvements in public acceptability, technology and economics, nuclear energy might prove a transient technology, as illustrated in Scenario C1.
+In Scenario C2, nuclear power grows to a market share of 12% worldwide by 2050 and 19% by 2100 on the basis of new, small-scale, decentralized technologies.
+In the absence of radical improvements in public acceptability, technology, and economics, nuclear energy might prove a transient technology, as illustrated in Scenario C1.